JamesSkemp/words/content/post/multiple-network-adapters-in-virtualbox-for-windows-guests.md

 +++
-title = "Multiple network adapters in VirtualBox, for Windows guests" summary = "Setting up a second adapter for Windows guests in VirtualBox is easy, and seemingly safe." draft = false comments = true date = "2009-07-02T14:59:00-05:00"
+title = "Multiple network adapters in VirtualBox, for Windows guests" description = "Setting up a second adapter for Windows guests in VirtualBox is easy, and seemingly safe." draft = false comments = true date = "2009-07-02T14:59:00-05:00"